gottacatchenall/ms_sampling_effort/manuscript.md

 ## Effects of false-negatives on network properties

-Here we simulate the effects of observation error to generate synthetic data with a known proportion of false negatives to compare the computed network properties of the original "true" network to the computed properties of the "observed" network with added false-negatives.
-In @fig:properties we the mean-squared error of both connectance and mean degree-centrality. computed across 2000 replicates at each value of the false negative rate $p_{fn}$.
-Each replicate uses a random food-web simulated using the niche model [@Williams2000SimRul] with $100$ species and connectance derived from
+Here we simulate the process of observation with observation error to generate synthetic data with a known proportion of false negatives to compare the computed network properties of the original "true" network to the computed properties of the "observed" network with added false-negatives.
+In
-@MacDonald2020RevLin as earlier.
+@fig:properties we the mean-squared error of both connectance and mean degree-centrality, both computed across 2000 replicates at each value of the false negative rate $p_{fn}$.
+Each replicate uses a random food-web simulated using the niche model [@Williams2000SimRul] with $100$ species and connectance derived from @MacDonald2020RevLin as earlier.

 ![The mean-squared error (y-axis) of various network properties (different panels) across various simulated false-negative rates (x-axis).
 Means denoted